helium/HIP/0037-omni-protocol-poc.md

 This exploit involves a malicious actor purchasing a miner (such as FreedomFi Gateway) and running a virtualized radio front end instead of buying and plugging in a real cellular radio.

-This exploit was possible in the original HIP 27 proposal where witness <> challengee interaction wasn’t performed over the air interface.
+This exploit was possible in the original HIP-27 proposal where witness <> challengee interaction wasn’t performed over the air interface.
 Current proposed implementation moves the witness function into an eSIM app and closely mimics the over the air witnessing flow of the current LoRa network.
 This exploit is no longer possible with the current proposed design as the physical presence of the